 But if you're like most people, your credit score probably isn't in the 800s.
 Only 20 percent of all Americans can claim a score that high.
 But don’t despair: perfection isn't a requirement for leasing a vehicle.

 Know Your Score

 Forewarned is forearmed.
 Don't apply for a lease without any clue what the dealership is going to find when it runs your credit.
-Get a copy of your own report three to six months before you plan to being shopping.
-This gives you some time to clear up any innaccuracies.
+Get a copy of your own report three to six months before you plan to begin shopping.
+This gives you some time to clear up any inaccuracies.

 The Ideal Lessee

 You should have no problem securing the best lease terms from a dealer if you're married with a family, live in a suburban area, and have a great driving record along with a credit score over 740—especially if you're looking to lease a safe and reliable vehicle without all the latest bells and whistles.
 But you should still try to negotiate because you’re the type of client that lenders want to keep.